 In terms of physically gaining a noticeable amount of fat and/or muscle, no you will not.
 This is because the goal is to be eating at maintenance calories.
 Maintenance calories are technically the number of calories required to maintain your body weight.

 But to just answer the question by saying “no you will not gain weight,” would also be a lie.

 During a diet break you WILL likely gain a small amount of weight.
 But this will almost exclusively be due to glycogen and water weight.

 Glycogen is our body’s storage form of carbohydrate.
 If you have been having a reduced amount of carbohydrates while in a calorie deficit, you likely have less glycogen stored.

-By consuming more carbohydrates during a diet break, you will likely store more carbohydrate as glycogen.
+By consuming more carbohydrates during a diet break, you will likely store more carbohydrates as glycogen.

 Glycogen itself has physical weight, so if you stored 100g of glycogen, that is an extra 100g of body weight.